ykessler/snappconfig/README.md

 # Snappconfig

-TODO: Write a gem description
+Smarter Rails configuration that works with Heroku.

-## Installation
+## Usage

-Add this line to your application's Gemfile:
+1) Add it to your Gemfile and run `bundle` to install it:

     gem 'snappconfig'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install snappconfig

-## Usage

 TODO: Write usage instructions here